giantmonkey/gomus-api-doc/source/reseller_api.html.md

 - rating (integer), a simple amazon style rating value
 - invoice (boolean), whether an invoice is available or not
 - created_at (date), timestamp on creation
+- source (text), the source of the order creation
 - items (array), list of order items, see order items section

 ## Details of a single order